Types of Pork Ribs

 At this point, I will pull the racks off and turn the Traeger temperature up to 250º to finish.
 I will reapply a little seasoning and give a light spritz of apple juice from a spray bottle then wrap in aluminum foil.

 Place them back on the Traeger, this time meat side down.
 Cook for another 30 minutes and then give them another bend test.
 After some time you will know exactly how much time they need after your first doneness test.

 If you want to fall off the bone ribs then give them about an hour more.
 Fall off the bone ribs is just overcooked ribs compared to the ribs you get from top-tier bbq restaurants.
 This is why we are also wrapping the ribs.

 Another alternative to wrapping your ribs is to baste them every 30 minutes with barbecue sauce after the first 3 hours.
 This will lock in the moisture and create a nice glaze on the ribs.

 Basting ribs on the grill until they fall off the bone is not recommended as you will struggle to get them off the grill in one piece.

 The 3-2-1 Rib Method on your Traeger Grill

-If you are like me and hate turning the oven on during the summer then fire up your Traeger grill to 325º and place the ribs, bone side down on the grates.
+If you are like me and hate turning the oven on during the summer then fire up your Traeger smoker to 325º and place the ribs, bone side down on the grill grate.
 No need for a lined baking sheet.

 Pro Tip: When the bone marrow begins to bubble, the ribs have warmed through.
 Give them a quick baste of BBQ sauce and they are ready!